greenhas/spg_website/content/Work/do-you-want-to-be-good-or-to-be-optimized?.md

 types: ["macro"]
 date: 2024-03-22T11:17:41-04:00
 title: "do you want to be good or to be optimized?"
-tags: ["research","generative AI","ethics","utilitarianism","digital labor","Amazon","Jeff Bezos","STEM education","STEM","humanities","research paradigms"]
+tags: ["research","generative AI","ethics","utilitarianism","digital labor","Amazon","Jeff Bezos","STEM education","STEM","humanities","research paradigms","Saturday Morning Breakfast Cereal","Zach Weinersmith"]
 ---
 This *Saturday Morning Breakfast Cereal* [comic](https://www.smbc-comics.com/comic/grinch) from yesterday spoke to me at a deep level: